Echo360 (EchoVideo): Student Guide

 Viewing a Live Stream or Previously Recorded Video

-The Classroom player has various options for controlling your video at the bottom such as variable speed playback allowing you to speed up or slow down the video, you can also view the video or presentation in full screen, change the layout of the content presented, and more; learn about the Echo360 Classroom Player
+The Classroom player has various options for controlling your video at the bottom such as variable speed playback allowing you to speed up or slow down the video, you can also view the video or presentation in full screen, change the layout of the content presented, and more; learn about the EchoVideo Classroom Player

 Your instructor may be use the Classroom toolbar (upper-right of the Classroom player) during a Live Stream Class or for recorded videos; the different icons allow you to interact with your peers, instructor, or the media being presented; learn more about the Classroom Tools in the next section.

-Presentation slides are seen inside of an Echo360 Classroom player, your instructor may embed polling questions inside of them to assess your learning.
-There are two steps to responding to a poll, you must select the correct answer(s) or type in your response, then click the blue Submit button, or it will not be recorded.
+Presentation slides are seen inside of an EchoVideo virtual Classroom, your instructor may embed polling questions inside of them to assess your learning.
+There are two steps to responding to a poll, you must select the correct answer(s) or type in your response, then click the Submit button, or it will not be saved.
 Your answers can be edited until your instructor closes the poll.
-Learn how to respond and submit your answer to polling questions in a presentation slide
+If SMS responses are enabled you would be able to submit your answer from your mobile device.

 How Students Respond to Embedded Polls in a Video